Zoneomics Logo

 (c)

-Any selling of eggs or chickens from the home would require a separated home occupation license process pursuant to Section 21145 in addition to any requirements from the Minnesota Department of Agriculture Dairy and Food Inspection Division regulations.
+Selling of eggs or chickens from the premises requires a separate home occupation license pursuant to Section 21145 of this Chapter, in addition to any requirements of the Minnesota Department of Agriculture's Dairy and Food Inspection Division.

 Subd.
 2.

-Limit to Number of Hens Permitted.
-Except for hens associated with veterinary hospitals, animal shelters, and educational institutions, or located within the FRD district, no person shall keep more than six hens in the RSF-1, RSF-2, RSF-3, and single-family detached PUD zoning districts.
-Roosters shall be prohibited unless located in the FRD zoning district.
+Limit to Number of Hens Permitted/Roosters Prohibited.
+Except for chickens kept in association with veterinary hospitals or educational institutions, no property shall house more than six hens unless located in the FRD zoning district.
+Roosters are prohibited unless located in the FRD zoning district.

 Subd.
 3.